zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Vision issues
 - Injuries or conditions that affect your ability to type or use a mouse (just ask Clark)
 - Other stuff
+- Also, if our stuff is hosted online for free, it may stay there forever.
 ---
 background-image: url(images/not-financial-advice-slower.gif)
 background-size: cover